amcaar/try.github.io/_pages/examples.md

 Are you using SCAR for another application?
 Let us know by creating an issue.

-Find the code of all this examples in: https://github.com/grycap/scar/tree/master/examples
+Find the code of all this examples in [Github] (https://github.com/grycap/scar/tree/master/examples).